hoomanmmd/animated_switcher_plus/README.md

 );
 ```

-Note: Change child's key in order to notify AnimatedSwitcher that child has been changed, otherwise transition won't happen.
+Note: If you are using the same type of widget, change the child key to notify the AnimatedSwitcher that the child has changed.
+Otherwise, the transition will not occur